From the heart of the hearth..

 Their decline and loss of impact takes longer to show up but it is doing deep damage and is sometimes, later, too much to repair - see Superhead poem

 A positive end

 So, I'll end by hammering a point home...
-If you haven't yet found your Workshop equivalent - find it soon.. your professional work will be poorer without it.
+If you haven't yet found your Workshop equivalent - your thinking. creative time away - a pastime, or hobby - I say find it soon.. your professional work will be poorer without it.
 One thing is sure - my Workshop has kept me sane for all my 46 years in education.
 It has always been my retreat, my place of solace.
-I always come away from it enriched, sweaty and very dirty - with a real sense of perspective.
+I always come away from it enriched, sweaty and dirty but with a real sense of perspective.
 I get a similar recharging from climbing mountains (By the way I'd be open to a commission for a Keynote Video filmed at the top of a Snow Clad Mountain!)
-So I must end, as I always try to do, with a question for you...
-Where is your personal space?
-Where do you go and what do you do to reflect, relax and gain a sense of proportion and perspective...
-Answers on a postcard please to
+So I must end, as I always try to do, with a question for you.

 For the full Keynote video, the inspiration for this BLOG go to https://vimeo.com/189529123